antfriend/semantic_bit_theory/README.md

 ### 📈 Semantic Address, Encoding, Representations, and Stories

-In Semantic Bit Theory, a Semantic Address is composed of one or more semantic bits as a collection, representing a unique location in the global space. 🌎 This is synonomous with Semantic Addressing by IP in the global network known as The Internet.
+In Semantic Bit Theory, a Semantic Address is composed of one or more semantic bits as a collection, representing a unique location in the global space. 🌎 This is synonymous with Semantic Addressing by IP in the global network known as The Internet.

+As I see it, Deep Learning's Semantic Address in neural networks is conceptually analogous.